 The governance gap in enterprise AI agents

-Enterprise compliance frameworks (SOC 2, ISO 27001, NIST AI RMF, EU AI Act) increasingly require organizations to demonstrate control over autonomous AI system behavior.
-Current observability tools answer "what did the agent do" — they do not answer "was the agent's behavior sound."
+Enterprise compliance frameworks (SOC 2, ISO 27001, NIST AI RMF, EU AI Act) increasingly require organizations to document how autonomous AI systems behave.
+Current observability tools answer "what did the agent do" — they rarely show when execution structure stops converting cleanly into progress.

-This distinction matters for audit, legal, and regulatory purposes.
-A CAUM certificate is a defensible artifact that survives compliance review.
+This distinction matters for audit, legal, and governance teams.
+A CAUM receipt is evidence for structural review, not a semantic correctness certificate.

 Enterprise use cases